d0ge/site/content/posts/data-processing-libraries-part-one.md

 ```

 ### Security of GraphicsMagick

 There is special environment variable MAGICK_CODER_STABILITY to constrain the supported file formats to the subsets selected by PRIMARY or STABLE.
 After setting this environment variable (e.g. export MAGICK_CODER_STABILITY=PRIMARY), use gm convert -list format and verify that the format support you need is enabled.
-Selecting the PRIMARY or STABLE options blocks access of http and ftp URLs (SSRF vulnerability), but does not block SVG renderer access to read local image files. [man page](http://www.graphicsmagick.org/security.html)
+Selecting the PRIMARY or STABLE options blocks access of http and ftp URLs (SSRF vulnerability), but does not block SVG renderer access to read local image files. [man](http://www.graphicsmagick.org/security.html) page.

 # Passive scan